openqasm/openqasm/source/language/openpulse.rst

     receive(rxchannel ch, length duration) -> signal  // raw signal data

-output, which gives the raw signal obtained from the hardware.
-There is ``complex[32]`` output, which is the kerneled IQ data resulting from the raw signal.
-And finally, there is `bit` output, which gives the discriminated binary value.
-Getting either IQ or bit output will result in kerneling/discrimination being done in the hardware.
-If you wish to do this yourself, ``receive`` the raw
-``signal`` and apply kernel functions for kerneling and discrimination (ie ``kernel IQ(signal raw)``, ``discriminate(complex[64] iq)``.
+The ``receive`` instruction returns raw signal output.
+If you wish to get a higher level of data, processing functions such as ``kernel``'s or ``discriminator``'s must be applied.
+For transmon systems, there are three data levels which may be obtained as follows:

 - Level 0: The raw input signal - ``receive(rxchannel ch, length duration) -> signal``.
-- Level 1: A single IQ value derived from the signal after the application of a filter and integration kernel - ``kernel apply_kernel(signal input) -> complex[64]  // IQ data``
+- Level 1: A single IQ value derived from the signal after the application of a filter and integration kernel - ``kernel my_kernel(signal input) -> complex[64]  // IQ data``
 - Level 2: A single bit produced by thresholding the level 1 output - ``kernel discriminate(complex[64] input) -> bit``.
 This typically is the final result produced and returned by ``defcal measure $q -> bit``.

 ``receive`` increments the target channel's clock by ``duration``.